benjamin-patch/benjaminpatch.com/README.md

 ### 2025.05.21

 - Correct a typo in "When Vibe Coding Fails."
-- Move to to `uv` as our Python package and project manager.
+- Move to `uv` as our Python package and project manager.

 ### 2025.05.13